Scarcrux/cisc3140lab5/README.md

 Working with data sets and parsing data and command-line interfaces are all common so this task helped to familiarize those concepts at a basic level.

 For Task 2, I had to create a shell script version of task 1.
-Shell scripts can be great for saving time for repeated tasks because you can throw a bunch of command in a script and even automate them by schedule if you want to.
+Shell scripts can be great at saving time for repeated tasks because you can throw a bunch of command in a script and even automate them by schedule if you want to.

 I created a basic, static bash script using the nano text editor.
 First, I navigated to a fresh directory in terminal.
 Then I opened nano to edit the bash script.
 I copied and pasted the commands from Task 1 into the bash script.
 Saved the file and exited nano, then ran the script.
 The script ran all of the terminal commands with a single command to execute the bash script.